 Vital parts of the teacher training were visiting the teachers in their 'natural' environment and observing them teaching a CLIL lesson.
 The teacher trainers were expected to visit each teacher once, observe his/her class, and meet the teacher afterwards to share with him/her her impressions.
-The teacher trainer who worked with the teachers teaching in kindergartens and lower grades of primary school in the afternoon sessions visited those teachers, whereas the other teacher trainer visited the teachers working in the secondary school and higher grades of primary school.
+The teacher trainer who worked with the teachers teaching in kindergartens and lower grades of primary school in the afternoon sessions visited those teachers, whereas the other teacher trainer visited the teacher school and higher grades of primary school.